Adrian Z. Diaz

-Adrian Z. Diaz is an American law enforcement officer serving as the chief of the Seattle Police Department.
+Adrian Z. Diaz is an American law enforcement officer who served as the chief of the Seattle Police Department from 2020 to 2024.
 Diaz had previously served as deputy chief of the department.
 Diaz assumed office in an acting capacity on September 2, 2020, following the resignation of Carmen Best.
 On September 20, 2022, Diaz was appointed to the permanent position.